windmill-labs/windmilldocs/blog/2023-02-14-supabase-integration/index.md

 ## Create Windmill Script

-In order to be able to receive the events from Supabase we need to create a Script that will be triggered by the Supabase webhook.
+In order to be able to receive the events from Supabase we need to create a [Script](/docs/getting_started/scripts_quickstart/typescript) that will be triggered by the Supabase webhook.
 Let's create a simple one, that will just return the event payload.

-Navigate to the [Home page][wm-home] and click "+Script" to create a new Script.
+Navigate to the `Home page` and click "+Script" to create a new Script.
 Name it `supabase_hook`, add the summary "Supabase hook" and click "Next".
 Paste the following code in the editor and click "Save":